-As mentioned at the beginning of the hub, true success comes to those that are willing to put in the time and effort to be better.
-Practicing every aspect of your game will only make you a more well-rounded player, but also a leader on the court.
+As mentioned at the beginning of this article, true success comes to those that are willing to put in the time and effort to be better.
+Practicing every aspect of your game will only make you a more well-rounded player but also a leader on the court.
 That drive could one day lead you to heights you never even dreamed of achieving.

 Questions & Answers